 From a theoretical standpoint, I could ingest a diet that leaves me with a 1000-calorie deficit per day.
 Let’s assume the first time I tried the diet, I ate a ton of candy and drank soda (Coke, obviously) for the majority of my calories.
 Would I lose weight?
 Probably, especially if I exercised.
 But would it be “good” weight?
 Definitely not – I’d look like a skinnier Pillsbury doughboy.
 Now, let’s take this same calorie deficit but replace it with a healthy diet higher in protein.
 How would my weight loss look now?
 Probably more overall weight lost and a much higher quality of weight loss – meaning most of the weight would be fat mass.
 I might even be ready to hit a bodybuilding stage (sarcasm).
 Always keep quality of weight loss in mind – weight loss does not always mean fat loss.

-Ultimately, the concept of energy balance is an important aspect to learn for any beginner looking for diet information.
+Ultimately, the concept of energy balance is an important aspect to learn for anyone looking for diet information.
 However, it’s not the end-all, be-all.
 There’s more than meets the eye and understanding the body’s natural compensations to varying energy intake and the quality of certain foods is necessary for fully grasping the science of weight change.
-A calorie is most definitely not a calorie when concerning physiology, and CICO is not the only component to weight change when one is trying to optimize their body composition.
+A calorie is most definitely not a calorie when concerning human physiology, and CICO is much more than a simple formula, especially for individuals trying to optimize body composition.
 Focus your dieting on both energy balance AND food quality to get the most out of your nutrition plan.

 - American College of Sports Medicine.
 (2012).
 ACSM’s resource manual for guidelines for exercise testing and prescription.
 Lippincott Williams & Wilkins.
 Philadelphia, PA.